traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise12b.make-tabs-pretty.answers.md

  3. Change all tabs to have a border-radius of 20px

- 2. The active tab should have a border of 2px solid #201735 with a radius of 20 px
+ 4. The active tab should have a border of 2px solid #201735 with a radius of 20 px

+ 5. Change all tabs so that the mininum width and maximum width is 225px

 + Tab Group v4 has rounded tabs and a light-blue-to-dark-blue gradient
 + Overall, the tabs look better
 ```
 ![](../images/exercise12b_image4.png)
 ```

     The SCSS for Part 4